Wildlife Garden, Chipping Campden, Gloucestershire, UK

 The design, development and execution over several years of a large wildlife garden

-The first stage is the development and creation of a natural swimming lake, fed by underwater springs.
+The first stage of this wildlife garden is the development and creation of a natural swimming lake, fed by underwater springs.
 This will also be a haven for birds, insects, mammals and other creatures.
 The client, a famous author, is very keen to attract as much wildlife as possible.
 Working with the Environment Agency and dissecting the Town & Country Planning Act and the Wildlife and Countryside Act, and following numerous site assessments and visits, water drainage test holes, a a TPO (thermoplastic polyolefin liner was used to create the lake with the outer perimeter, shelf, sloped sides and deep pocket.
 This is a wildlife garden for life, and a UV stable liner has longevity of around 40 years.
 The spoils of earth are to be used as sculptural land forms, which will also act as wildlife resting and hibernation spots.

 A new external office building provides the perfect writing den for the client/author, overlooking the lake and the wildlife beyond.